CalebParris/Readme-Generator/README.md

    * [Questions](#Questions)

    ## Installation
-   To install the necessary dependencies, run the following code: npm install
+   To install the necessary dependencies, run the following command in the terminal: npm install

    ## Usage
-   To use this project and generate a readme, run the following code: node index.js
+   To use this project, run the following command in the terminal: node index.js

    ## License